DrugLib.com — Drug Information Portal

 GOLYTELY SUMMARY

-GoLYTELY is indicated for bowel cleansing prior to colonoscopy and barium enema X-ray examination.
+GoLYTELY is indicated for bowel cleansing prior to colonoscopy and barium enema X-ray examination in adults.

 NEWS HIGHLIGHTS